Updated: May 15

-“So much of human behavior - political, religious, and financial - can be explained by the fact that we want to think the best of ourselves and don’t want to work very hard to do it.”
+“So much of human behaviour - political, religious, and financial - can be explained by the fact that we want to think the best of ourselves and don’t want to work very hard to do it.”

 -Daniel Crosby, The Behavioral Investor